 One verse, in particular, shows two examples of predetermined events:

 All inhabitants of the earth will worship the beast—all whose names have not been written in the book of life belonging to the Lamb that was slain from the creation of the world.
 (Revelation 13:8)Firstly, anyone at that future time whose name has not been written in the Lamb's Book of Life will choose to worship the beast.
 There is nothing they can do about it; they must make that choice, and they knowingly will make that choice.
 Secondly, it was preordained, from before the creation of the world, for Jesus to be slain for the sins of mankind (which also means that Eve and Adam had to choose to sin, thus sentencing all of mankind to physical death—see first and last Adam).
-In fact, all of Jesus' words on the cross—such as His words to John, "Here is your mother," and His final words, "It is finished"—were in the Script; He had to choose to speak them because they were predetermined to be spoken by Him.
+In fact, all of Jesus' words on the cross—such as His words to John, "Here is your mother," and His final words, "It is finished"—were in the Script; He had to choose to speak them because they were predetermined by Father God to be spoken by Him.

-As for myself, believing that everything from this point forward is predetermined to happen, it definitely helps me not to worry so much about tomorrow (as Jesus commanded) or about calamitous events that inevitably will come upon the world.
+As for myself, since I believe that everything from this point forward is predetermined to happen, it definitely helps me not to worry so much about tomorrow (as Jesus commanded) or about calamitous events that inevitably will come upon the world.
 These events are "set in stone," and I know there is nothing I can do to change them; so there is no point in my "wringing my hands" and worrying about them.

 Furthermore, I know that the choices I and others make are real choices that have to be made, so this helps me when things turn out in ways that I had not wanted or expected them to happen.
 It also helps me when people do hurtful or malicious things toward me, since it is easier for me to forgive them and move on.
-I have learned that, very frequently, short-term disappointments turn into long-term victories; therefore, I am glad that God makes things happen His way so as to maximize the knowledge and wisdom that I will receive in every experience.
+I have learned that, very frequently, short-term disappointments turn into long-term victories.
+Therefore, I am glad that God makes things happen His way so as to maximize the knowledge and wisdom that I will receive in every experience.

 Return to Email Questions and Ted’s Responses